ZennithYattare/fCC_DV_scatterPlot/README.md

 # freeCodeCamp: Visualize Data with a Scatterplot Graph
-Accomplished as a part of the Front End Development Libraries certification.
+Accomplished as a part of the Data Visualization certification.

 GitHub Pages: https://zennithyattare.github.io/fCC_DV_scatterPlot/